-Gambrel roofs are high for the rainfall season as water simply runs off the sides.
+Gambrel roofs are great for the rainfall season as water simply runs off the sides.
 However, the snowing season is not so efficiently dealt with.
-The problem occurs due to the top flat part of the roof design.
+The problem occurs due to the flatter top part of the roof design.

 This is where the snow accumulates and has no way of simply falling off.
 It can be challenging to clean the snow from this part of the roof, and snow accumulation over a long period can potentially cause the roof to collapse.

 Difficult to Retrofit

 These roof types are straightforward to build on a new construction project, but adding one to an existing building is a feat.
 They're difficult to add on later, as the necessary support may not be present.

 A contractor may have to uproot the entire upper section of a home or building to create the required shape.
 Not only is this task challenging but also expensive.
 Another challenge is to find a contractor who is skilled enough to incorporate one in another differently-designed project.

 This is an old but unique style of roof.
 It comes in many variations to make any building stand out in the neighborhood.
 They come with a list of advantages.